-The prolific output of award-winning Italian luthier Gaetano Pareschi spanned 50 years, from 1924-1974.
+According to Eric Blot, this is a copy of violins by award-winning Italian luthier Gaetano Pareschi, whose working life spanned 50 years, from 1924 to 1974.
 A practitioner of the Ferrarese violinmaking style, he favoured a half-external form, wide purfling and deep-cut grooves encircling the scroll.
-Once an orchestral musician, Pareschi's appreciation for orchestral string instruments was realised in the production of approximately 200 violins, 20 violas and cellos, and three double bases.
-The instruments dating from the 1930s-1960s are especially valued for their high level of craftsmanship, and we are pleased to present you with one of his violins.
-He started it in 1947 and finished it in1948.
-It features his distinctive red-brown varnish, with flecks of golden throughout.
-The instrument underwent restorations in the Animato workshop.
-Please give us a call on 07 3876 3877 for more information or pop into our store to take it for a test drive!
+Once an orchestral musician, Pareschi's appreciation for orchestral string instruments was realised in producing approximately 200 violins, 20 violas and cellos, and three double bases.
+The instruments dating from the 1930s-1960s are especially valued for their high craftsmanship.
+Please call us at 07 3876 3877 for more information or pop into our store to take it for a test drive!

 This remarkable 7/8 size 1933 violin exhibits a timeless beauty that reflects Giacchetti's artistic skills.